-Rabbinical students should meet with the Academic Dean and cantorial students should meet with the Dean of Cantorial Studies for student advising before each trimester.
+Student advising prior to each trimester is available for all students.
+Matriculated Rabbinical students should meet with the Academic Dean or the Assistant Academic Dean and matriculated cantorial students should meet with the Dean of Cantorial Studies for student advising before each trimester.
+Kol-Bo students may meet with any of the above advisors.
 A fuller meeting evaluating progress will be held in preparation for the Fall trimester.
 Shorter meetings will be held to advise students during the year.
-These advising times are set by the Academic Dean and students can sign up for time slots that work for them.
-These meetings can be held in person or by phone.
-At other times, the Academic Dean is available to meet with students for individual meetings as the student needs.
+These advising times are set by the advisors and students can sign up for time slots that work for them.
+These meetings can be held in person, by phone, or by Zoom.
+At other times, the Academic Dean, the Assistant Academic Dean, and the Dean of Cantorial Studies are available to meet with students for individual meetings as the student needs.
+Gesher students interested in an advising appointment should contact the Dean of Admissions and Master's Degree students interested in an advising appointment should contact the Academic Dean or the Assistant Academic Dean.